sukadateam/Database/README.md

 <br>To get live version(s) check out github.com/sukadateam/live_build

 <br> Credits!
-  - Brandon Robinson(Programmer/Designer/Tester) - Current Dev
+  - Brandon Robinson(Programmer/Designer/Tester) - Current Dev, And possibly forever the only dev. :(
   - Adbullahi Adbullahi(Tester) - No longer apart of program develepment as of (3/8/24)
   - Albert Plummer(Tester) - No longer apart of program develepment as of (3/8/24)
   - Cameron Landry(Tester) - No longer apart of program develepment as of (3/8/24)

-  - I'd like to note that the people listed above have not helped since I left high school.
+  - I'd like to note that the people listed above have not helped in development since I left high school.
 It's been a solo project for a few years.
 I'd like to thank them for their help in the kick start of this project.
 I will keep the development going by myself.
 Thank you all!
 You are more than welcome to rejoin the progress at any time!